-The Quiet Way – A Therapeutic Approach for Massage Therapists describes a therapeutic approach for holistic massage practitioners and bodyworkers working in trauma care or cancer care, and can equally be appropriate for those with chronic conditions, stress or anxiety.
+The Quiet Way – A Therapeutic Approach for Massage Therapists describes a therapeutic integrated approach for massage practitioners and bodyworkers working in trauma or cancer care, and can equally be appropriate for those with chronic conditions, stress or anxiety.

 This CPD postgraduate training is focused on:

 - sophisticated practical exercises to develop an enquiry style of intuitive and listening palpation

 - cultivated ideas on how to blend this approach with the range of massage techniques you are already familiar with

 - adapting the therapy to suit the patient/client group you work with